What Can You Do With a Master’s in Social Work?

 Mental Health and Substance Abuse Social Worker

 It’s vital for every social worker to promote psychological health and address the effects of trauma, but some focus specifically on assisting people who live with mental illness or addiction.
 Mental health social workers may work in a hospital or an inpatient psychiatric treatment center where they meet with clients in individual or group settings.
 These discussions can touch on the challenges of adherence to a treatment plan as well as other everyday struggles such as poverty or substance abuse.
-Like other healthcare social workers, these specialists often collaborate with medical experts to develop treatment plans and communicate with family members about the best strategies for doing their part to help.
+These specialists often collaborate with medical experts to develop treatment plans and communicate with family members about the best strategies for doing their part to help.

 Substance Abuse, Behavioral Disorder and Mental Health Counselor